 For the display driver stopped working and has recovered is a normal problem for all the top 3 graphics manufacturers.

-If you are using AMD graphic card, and your computer pops up this error, it will reminds you that display driver AMD driver stopped responding and has successfully recovered.
+If you are using an AMD graphic card, and your computer pops up this error, it will remind you that display driver AMD driver stopped responding and has successfully recovered.

 If you are using the Intel graphic card, the stopped working and has recovered graphics error message may be Intel HD graphics drivers for Windows 8(R) or Intel graphics accelerator drivers for Windows Vista (R).